Young Dracula: Main

 Count Dracula is aware that slayers exist in Stokely as a result of the events at the Hunt Ball.
 Vlad must take all necessary measures to thwart his father's search for them.
 The appearance of Ivan, the Count's American brother, and Boris and Olga, Vlad and Ingrid's relatives, complicates matters further.
-Boris, your cousin, is set to complete his change.
-Will he have enough time to find a remedy, or will Vlad and he both be condemned to live out the remainder of their lives as vampires?
+Boris, his cousin, is set to complete his change.